We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Using keyword research to help you find your niche

-Keyword research tools allow you to find out how many searches per month are performed for particular phrases (or products), and how hard it will be to rank highly for them.
+Keyword research tools allow you to find out how many searches per month are performed for particular phrases (or products) and how hard it will be to rank highly for them.

-This might make you think “hey, there’s a much bigger market for guitars, so I’m going to sell guitars,” but stop right there — think of the additional number of guitar sellers you will be competing with!
+This could make you think “hey, there’s a much bigger market for guitars, so I’m going to sell guitars,” but stop right there — think of the additional number of guitar sellers you will be competing with!

-The data from the keyword tool indicates that banjos are definitely much more of a ‘niche’ product — but one with a decent enough number of people interested in buying them every month.
+The data from the keyword tool indicates that banjos are definitely much more of a ‘niche’ product — but one with a decent number of people interested in buying them every month.

 To find out, you need to look at ‘keyword difficulty.’
 This is a score given — in one format or another — by keyword research tools.